 - Type of fabric.
 Some fabrics just stain more easily

-Thick, absorbed deodorant like these stains from the roll-on Nivea deodorant will likely need scrubbed more than once.
+Thick, absorbed deodorant like these stains from the roll-on Nivea deodorant will likely need to be scrubbed more than once.
 I also suggest turning the shirt inside out and scrubbing from the stain from both sides.

 But as you can see, armpit stains aren’t a death sentence!
 I recovered even some pretty gnarly pits, and now the clothes look as good as new.